-(ii) Upon or at any time after the occurrence of an Event of Default with respect to the Non-Exposed Party, the Exposed Party may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the bank issuing such Letter of Credit of one or more certificates specifying that such Event of Default has occurred in accordance with the specific requirements of the Letter of Credit.
+Upon or at any time after the occurrence of an Event of Default with respect to the Non-Exposed Party, the Exposed Party may draw on the entire, undrawn portion of any outstanding Letter of Credit upon submission to the Issuer of one or more certificates specifying that such Event of Default has occurred in accordance with the specific requirements of the Letter of Credit.
 Cash proceeds received from drawing upon the Letter of Credit shall be deemed to be Performance Assurance as security for the Non-Exposed Party’s obligations to the Exposed Party (and the Non-Exposed Party hereby pledges and grants to the Exposed Party as security for such obligations a first lien, priority security interest in and to such cash proceeds) and the Exposed Party shall have the rights and remedies set forth in Section 6 herein with respect to such cash proceeds.
 Notwithstanding the Exposed Party’s receipt of Cash under the Letter of Credit, the Non-Exposed Party shall remain liable to the Exposed Party (y) for any failure to Transfer sufficient Performance Assurance and (z) for any amounts due and owing to the Exposed Party and remaining unpaid after the application of the amounts so drawn by the Exposed Party.

 (e) The Non-Exposed Party may substitute a Letter of Credit for one or more other outstanding Letter(s) of Credit issued for the benefit of the Exposed Party, provided that the amount of such substitute Letter of Credit shall be at least equal to that of the Letter(s) of Credit being replaced (determined in good faith and in a commercially reasonable manner by the Exposed Party), and provided further that no Letter of Credit shall be canceled unless and until the Letter of Credit to be substituted therefor shall have been validly executed and issued for the benefit of the Exposed Party in accordance with applicable law.